way0750/algorithm_redux/README.md

 the file with all the test should be named index.js, that's where mocha will look for the specs if you are running mocha in the terminal

+## use export/import in each file to create file level scope
+meaning turning the file into a module.
+If you don't use export/import in each file, then all variables constance and anything else will be part of the global scope This mean polluting the global scope, and you will end up with naming collusion!

 ## if you have to run test in terminal
 go to any directory with a `index.ts` and run `npm run mochaTest` this will run ts-mocha's binary in node_module and find the `index.ts` in current working directory